Scarface (1983 film): Cast

-Other cast members include Ted Beniades as Seidelbaum, an undercover police officer; Geno Silva as "The Skull", the assassin who kills Tony Montana, Richard Belzer as the Babylon Club M.C., Albert Carrier as Pedro Quinn, a sugar mogul working with Sosa; Victor Millan as Ariel Blayer, a Bolivian politician working with Sosa; Roberto Contreras as Emilio Rebenga, a Cuban emigre Montana assassinates; and Gregg Henry as Charles Goodson, an American associate of Sosa's.
+Other cast members include Richard Belzer as the Babylon Club M.C., Albert Carrier as Pedro Quinn, a sugar mogul working with Sosa; Victor Millan as Ariel Blayer, a Bolivian politician working with Sosa; Roberto Contreras as Emilio Rebenga, a Cuban emigre Montana assassinates; and Gregg Henry as Charles Goodson, an American associate of Sosa's.

 De Palma regulars Charles Durning and Dennis Franz provided uncredited voiceover dubbing of the Immigration and Naturalization Service officers who interrogate Montana in the opening scene, played on-screen by Garnett Smith, Tony Perez and John Brandon.
 Lana Clarkson, Angela Aames, Ava Lazar, Margaret Michaels and Katt Shea appear as patrons at the Babylon Club.
-Teen model Tammy Lynn Leppert appears as a prostitute during the chainsaw scene.
+Teen model Tammy Lynn Leppert appears as the young woman distracting the lookout car during the chainsaw scene.
 News reporter Mario Machado appears as himself.

 Production

 Development

 Oliver Stone (pictured in 1987) wrote the script for Scarface while struggling with his own addiction to cocaine.